-Prevention — Five Ways ETS Works to Prevent Fraud
+Prevention — 5 Ways ETS Works to Prevent Breaches of Test Security

-ETS has various procedures in place to prevent testing and scoring fraud.
-These can be seen from the test design right through to the score reporting process.
-Here are the many ways the TOEFL® test is protected from fraudulent activity from beginning to end.
+ETS has various procedures in place to address test security.
+These can be seen from test design right through to the score reporting process.
+Here are some of the ways the integrity of the TOEFL® test is protected from beginning to end.

 1. Using the Highest Standards to Create Test Content